-In 2017 short term benefits in the amount of € 132 thousand were paid to members of the Management Board of all consolidated group companies (2016: € 244 thousand).
-No short term benefits for Supervisory Board members neither during 2016 nor 2017.
-Pursuant to the contracts concluded, as at 31.12.2017, the members of the Management Board are entitled upon termination of management board member agreements by the initiative of Supervisory Board to receive severance pay amounting to three-month remuneration.
+In 2018 short term benefits in the amount of € 140 thousand were paid to members of the Management Board of all consolidated group companies (2017: € 132 thousand).
+No short-term benefits for Supervisory Board members neither during 2017 nor 2018.
+Pursuant to the contracts concluded, as at 31.12.2018, the members of the Management Board are entitled upon termination of management board member agreements by the initiative of Supervisory Board to receive severance pay amounting to three-month remuneration.

-During 2017 sister company available-for-sale financial assets (i.e. Trigon Property Development shares) where purchased in the amount of € 182 thousand.
+During 2018 sister company financial assets (i.e. Trigon Property Development shares) where purchased in the amount of € 228 thousand.
 See also Note 3.1 and Note 9.

 In 2017, share option program was established for management.
-Share options reserve in the amount of $\in$ 7 thousand was recorded in 2017 (2016: $\in$ 0 thousand).
+Share options reserve in the amount of \leqslant 37 thousand was recorded in 2018 (2017: \leqslant 7 thousand).
 For additional information about share options, see Note 14.

 Skano Group AS has purchased mainly lease and other services from related parties.
 Transactions with related parties are based on market terms.
+Skano Group AS has purchased rental, consultation and other services from related parties:

-€ thousand 2017 2016
+thousand € 2018 2017

-Purchased services 15 33
+Purchased services 16 15

-TOTAL 15 33
+Total 16 15